-Danish architectural studio LUMO Arkitekter have completed this year 47 shelters (located in 17 different sites) in northeast of Svendborg, along the sea coast.
+Danish architectural studio LUMO Arkitekter have completed this year 47 wooden shelters (located in 17 different sites) in northeast of Svendborg, along the sea coast.

 Description by LUMO Arkitekter: Along the South coast from West of Faaborg to the Northeast of Svendborg, around Langeland and on the islands of Skarø, Drejø, Birkholm and Ærø, it is now possible to enjoy nature and the great outdoors from a series of exclusively designed shelter constructions and camp sites.

 The project’s 17 unique locations are located along the coasts in the South Fyn Archipelago.
 Each location is carefully selected according to the Outdoor Strategy for the Archipelago and spread over the 4 municipalities of South Fyn, Langeland, Ærø, Svendborg and Faaborg-Midtfyn.
 The Blue landmarks are built with waivers from the coastal protection zone in close dialogue with the Danish Nature Agency, Ministry of Environment.

 The Blue landmarks are designed to strengthen the South Fyn Archipelago profile as an area dedicated to active and varied outdoor life – achieved by creating a series of multifunctional facilities on the beach or in close proximity to the coast.
 The location of each shelter has been carefully selected and adapted to the surroundings, in order for it to be perceived as a precise and iconic landmark that does not distort or interfere with the site’s particular qualities and landscape.